JamesAC42/Boardmaker/README.md

 Create `2D lists` that can be manipulated and displayed in a tidy format with ease.

+Useful for spreadsheets, charts, games, user-interactions, and overall aestetic storage.

-## makeBoard class
+#### `makeBoard` class
-  -Will create an empty list with custom dimensions.
+  - Will create an empty list with custom dimensions.
-  -**Classes**
+  - **Attributes**
-	-Automatic formatting for printing the list
+	- Automatic formatting for printing the list
-	-Add and remove rows
+	- Add and remove rows
-	-Change/ `Return`/ delete data
+	- Change/ `Return`/ delete data
-	-Return the data list for bulk manipulation
+	- Return the data list for bulk manipulation
-	-Import pre-filled lists
+	- Import pre-filled lists
-	-

-## toBoard function
+#### `toBoard` function
-  -creates a board object from *preexisting* list
+  - Creates a board object from *preexisting* list

+###### Fork Me!